projectsveltos/sveltos/docs/features/mcp.md

 The Sveltos MCP Server empowers AI with the ability to:

+- **Verify Installation Health**: The AI can instantly check the health of all Sveltos components on the management cluster and confirm that agents are correctly deployed — either in each managed cluster or running centrally in the management cluster in agentless mode.
+This is the best starting point when something looks wrong.

 - **Analyze Cluster State**: The AI can read the operational status of all Sveltos-managed clusters, including the health of Sveltos agents and the state of deployed resources.
-This provides a single source of truth for your entire fleet.
+It can list every managed cluster, filter by label selector (e.g. `env=production`), and get a single source of truth for your entire fleet.

+- **Inspect Deployed Resources**: The AI can list all Kubernetes resources and Helm charts that Sveltos has successfully deployed on a given cluster, or instantly surface all deployment failures without having to inspect individual profiles one by one.

 - **Automate Troubleshooting**: When a user reports an issue, the AI can use the MCP Server's tools to perform diagnostic checks automatically.
-For example, it can call the analyze_profile_deployment tool to investigate a deployment failure, identify the specific error, and provide a resolution plan.
+For example, it can call the `analyze_profile_deployment` tool to investigate a deployment failure, identify the specific error, and provide a resolution plan.
+It can also list every ClusterProfile and Profile targeting a cluster with per-feature status (Helm, Resources, Kustomize) and pending dependencies.

+- **Deep-Dive into Helm and Kustomize**: The AI can retrieve detailed information about a specific Helm release — combining Sveltos metadata with the actual Helm state from the workload cluster (deployed, failed, pending-upgrade, user values) — or verify that every Flux source (GitRepository, OCIRepository, Bucket) and plain source (ConfigMap, Secret) referenced by Kustomize profiles exists and is ready.

+- **Trace Profile Dependencies**: The AI can walk the full `DependsOn` chain of a profile on a cluster and identify the root-cause node when a profile is stalled because a dependency is not yet provisioned.

-- **Ensure Configuration Consistency**: The compare_managed_clusters tool allows AI to proactively monitor for configuration drift between clusters.
-It can quickly identify what's different and alert operators to potential compliance issues or misconfigurations.
+- **Ensure Configuration Consistency**: The `compare_managed_clusters` tool allows AI to proactively monitor for configuration drift between clusters.
+It can quickly identify what is common, different, or unique across two clusters and alert operators to potential compliance issues or misconfigurations.

-- **Streamline Operations**: The server's tools enable AI to handle routine operational tasks, such as listing deployed resources on a cluster or verifying the Sveltos installation status.
+- **Streamline Operations**: The server's tools enable AI to handle routine operational tasks, such as listing profiles whose updates are currently queued (and whether the hold is due to a suspended cluster or a `MaxUpdate` throttle), or previewing the changes that DryRun-mode profiles would apply before committing to live deployment.
 This frees up human operators to focus on more complex tasks.

+- **Trace Event-Driven Deployments**: The AI can follow an event-driven deployment end-to-end — from EventSource detection on the managed cluster, through EventTrigger evaluation, to the creation and deployment of the resulting dynamic ClusterProfile — and identify exactly where the chain breaks.
+It can also list all ClusterProfiles dynamically created by EventTriggers and map each back to its originating event.

+- **Monitor Health Checks**: The AI can trace the full health-check pipeline for a cluster: validating that ClusterHealthCheck selectors match, confirming HealthCheck resource distribution, inspecting HealthCheckReports for resource-level results (Healthy, Degraded, Progressing), and reporting notification delivery status.

+- **Manage Progressive Delivery**: The AI can list all ClusterPromotion pipelines with their current stage and whether any pipeline is blocked waiting for manual approval.
+It can also provide a detailed per-stage breakdown of a single pipeline — selector, trigger type, approval state, timing configuration, and runtime status — so it can explain exactly what is blocking a promotion.

 ## Integrated Dashboard Functionality